SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 #### Gaia-X Ontology

-Gaia-X ontology defines a set of classes and their properties used to describe Gaia-X entites.
-The lastet version of Gaia-X ontology is published in [Gaia-X Registry](https://registry.lab.gaia-x.eu/docs/#menu) of GXDCH.
+The Gaia-X Ontology defines a set of classes and their properties used to describe Gaia-X entites.
+The latest version of Gaia-X ontology is published in the [Gaia-X Registry](https://registry.lab.gaia-x.eu/docs/#menu) of the GXDCH.

 #### Verifiable Presentations

-Claims about a Gaia-X entity may spread across multiple Gaia-X Credentials.
-Futhermore Gaia-X Credentials can contain references to other Gaia-X Credentials.
-Gaia-X uses the concept of Verifiable Presentations following the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) to bound all claims about a Gaia-X entity.
+Claims about a Gaia-X entity may be distributed across multiple Gaia-X Credentials.
+Furthermore, Gaia-X Credentials may contain references to other Gaia-X Credentials.+ Gaia-X uses the concept of **Verifiable Presentations** following the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) to combine all claims about a Gaia-X entity.

-A **Verifiable Presentation** representing a Cloud Service Provider and their offerings as a form of self-definition is usually submitted to the Compliance Service of the GXDCH, resulting in a Gaia-X Credential that attests the compliance.
+A **Verifiable Presentation** representing a Cloud Service Provider (CSP) and their offerings as a form of self-description is usually submitted to the Compliance Service of the GXDCH, resulting in a Gaia-X Credential that attests the compliance.

 ## Desired Goal

 This blog post will be based on the following use case:

-A provider wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework and achieve Gaia-X compliance.
+A CSP wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework and achieve Gaia-X compliance.
-To achieve this, the provider assembles a Verifiable Presentation that contains several Gaia-X Credentials which in total will both represent and prove the provider's identity and offerings as a form of self-definition.
+To achieve this, the CSP assembles a Verifiable Presentation that contains several Gaia-X Credentials which in total will both represent and prove the CSP's identity and offerings as a form of self-definition.
-The Gaia-X Credentials, representing individual claims, are individually issued and signed either by the provider itself or an authorized third-party (such as the GXDCH), depending on their subjects.
+The Gaia-X Credentials, representing individual claims, are individually issued and signed either by the CSP itself or an authorized third-party (such as the GXDCH), depending on their subjects.
 Finally, the Gaia-X Compliance Service of the GXDCH will verify the Verifiable Presentation's contents (including the individual Verifiable Credentials and their proofs) and issue a Verifiable Credential attesting the compliance of the Verifiable Presentation as a whole.

 This process is summarized in the following figure: